renaros/de-challenge-invoices/README.md

 ## Problem Statement
 This financial company facilitates client interactions through transactions, recorded in the system as invoices.
-These invoices are currently stored in a traditional transactional RDBMS table, however, the volume is growing rapidly, posing complexities in managing distinct use cases within the company.
+These invoices are currently stored in a traditional transactional RDBMS table.
+However, the volume is growing rapidly, posing complexities in managing distinct use cases within the company.
 The invoice table has the following attributes:
 * _invoice id_: unique id by invoice.
 * _issue date_: the date and time where the invoice was created.